Skip to content

 Should I write a rejection letter to every candidate?

-Yes.
+Yes!
 Automate this process as much as possible using a rejection email template.
 Early-stage candidates can receive a less detailed email, while shortlisted candidates who attended an interview deserve more feedback and personalization (and well wishes for future career endeavors).

-How to close a rejection email?
+What’s the best way to close a rejection email?

+Ugh.
+This is often one of the hardest parts.
 Here are a few ways to end the email.

 1. “Thank you for applying to join the [company] team.
 We appreciate the time and effort you’ve invested in the application process.”